 Formal recommendations for TRM Updates shall be submitted along with all supporting work papers consistent with the approved work paper format (as specified by the TRM Administrator) to the TAC.
 Although any party is free to recommend TRM Updates, the following stakeholders have ongoing responsibilities that can be specified.

-Evaluators (Evaluation Teams, Independent Consultants) – The Evaluators have primary responsibility pursuant to 220 ILCS 5/8-103(f)(7) and 220 ILCS 5/8-104(f)(8) to provide independent evaluations of the performance of the Program Administrators’ energy efficiency portfolios.
+Evaluators (Evaluation Teams, Independent Consultants) – The Evaluators have primary responsibility pursuant to 220 ILCS 5/8-103(f)(7), 220 ILCS 5/8-103B(g)(6) and 220 ILCS 5/8-104(f)(8) to provide independent evaluations of the performance of the Program Administrators’ energy efficiency portfolios.
 To support this responsibility in the context of the TRM, Evaluators will use the Commission-approved TRM to perform savings verification (see glossary section) for prescriptive measures covered by the TRM, and, where warranted and budget allows, conduct measure and program level research (see glossary section) to inform future TRM Updates.
 The Evaluators shall collaborate with the Program Administrators and the TAC to determine appropriate data collection and analysis that supports TRM savings verification and TRM Updates while considering the administrative cost and participant burden associated with such data collection.
 The Evaluators make recommendations for TRM Updates and participate in the SAG and the TAC.

 ICC Staff – The ICC Staff has primary responsibilities to make recommendations to the Commission, participate in the development of the annual TRM Update filing, make recommendations for TRM Updates, and participate in the SAG and the TAC.
-On or about March 1st of each program year, the ICC Staff shall submit a Staff Report (with the consensus Updated TRM attached) to the Commission to initiate the TRM Update proceeding, wherein the Commission would consider officially approving the Updated TRM.
+On or about October 1st of each program year, the ICC Staff shall submit a Staff Report (with the consensus Updated TRM attached) to the Commission to initiate the TRM Update proceeding, wherein the Commission would consider officially approving the Updated TRM.
 In the event that consensus is not reached regarding certain TRM Updates, the ICC Staff would submit a Staff Report to the Commission to initiate a proceeding to resolve the non-consensus TRM Update issues.